Welcome back! This post is part two of a three-part series on building and managing a marketing budget.

-Next, these mid-level marketing leaders (a Director of Field Marketing, for example) will further divide their bucket of spend in a way that makes most sense for their team.
+Next, these mid-level marketing leaders (a Director of Field Marketing, for example) will further divide their bucket of spend in a way that makes the most sense for their team.

-Not every leader will categorize their allotment of the budget the same way — in fact, it’s quite common for marketing spend to be be organized differently within the same organization.
+Not every leader will categorize their allotment of the budget the same way — in fact, it’s quite common for marketing spend to be organized differently within the same organization.
 For example, a software company’s field marketers may divide up their spend by region, whereas their corporate marketers may divide spend according to an analyst framework.

-Note: Often, marketing investment targets can change between the time when they’re first announced and the beginning of the new fiscal year.
+Often, marketing investment targets can change between the time when they’re first announced and the beginning of the new fiscal year.
 Changes like these can be disruptive — especially when you’ve already built what you thought was a great marketing plan!

 In this situation, it’s time to negotiate to retain those budget dollars.
 You’ll have to make a business case to protect the marketing spend in your area.

-Once all the tactics are added to the budget, the marketers make additions or subtractions as necessary, in order to stay within the spend targets they’ve been given.
+Once all the tactics are added to the budget, the marketers make additions or subtractions as necessary, in order to stay within the spend targets, they’ve been given.

 A pure bottom-up approach to budgeting is common in startups, small organizations, or businesses with less mature marketing operations functions.

-“We recommend a hybrid approach that combines top-down and bottom-up marketing budgeting.
+When we help enterprise marketing teams get set up with their marketing budget processes, we recommend a hybrid approach that combines top-down and bottom-up marketing budgeting.
 The most effective approach is to start with top-down target setting, followed by building a bottom-up activity plan.

 This approach gives marketers the autonomy to plan their budget the way they feel is most appropriate, while still staying true to the overall priorities marketing leadership has set out.

-Effective marketing budget planning takes time.
-We recommend that organizations start the process 3-6 months before the start of their fiscal year, so the various marketing teams have ample time to define those tactical plans.”
+And remember that effective marketing budget planning takes time!
+We recommend that organizations start the process 3-6 months before the start of their fiscal year, so the various marketing teams have ample time to define those tactical plans.

 When it’s time to actually build out your budget, here’s what the process might look like.
 Of course, there will be lots of organization-specific variations, but this basic structure is widely used: